KausikN/VidFX/README.md

    - Run VidFXUI.py file

-     View effects easily for webcam or any video
+     View/Save effects easily for webcam or any video

+     CommonEffects:

+         Effects that are applied to Input Video before applying further effects

+     EffectFuncs:

+         - Effects applied for video to display

+         - Multiple effect sequences are separated by a ',' line

+         - Set of Sequences of effects are applied and all of them are appended as a single frame for an input frame from the video

      ![UI Image](DocImages/UI.PNG)